 I balance many different projects at once.
-I have many incredible consulting and coaching clients at any given time.
-I also need time to write content here, on the Futureforth blog, and in my column in The Tennessean Newspaper.
+I have incredible consulting and coaching clients at any given time.
+I also need time to write content here and in the Nice Maker.
 I also carpool to get the kids to school, gymnastics, clubs, etc. And then there is Max at my side, who seems to always be anxiously ready to head outside for a pee.

 My Killer Calendar has helped me to stay focused by dividing my time into specific chunks dedicated to different topics such as, Client Work, Business Development, Family.